nais/doc/docs/observability/alerts/reference.md

     ```

 ### route.group_by
 The labels by which incoming alerts are grouped together.
-For example, multiple alerts coming in for cluster=A and alertname=LatencyHigh would be batched into a single group.
- To aggregate by all possible labels use '...' as the sole label name.
-This effectively disables aggregation entirely, passing through all alerts as-is.
-This is unlikely to be what you want, unless you have a very low alert volume or your upstream notification system performs its own grouping.
-Example: group_by: [...]

 Type: `array`<br />
 Required: `false`<br />